 After you click ADD REQUIREMENT, you'll see that the steps for adding Eligibility criteria are the same as those for adding Eligibility criteria directly to a Program.

-Sub-grants inherit the Eligibility criteria of the primary funding source they are sub-granted from.
+Sub-grants inherit the Eligibility criteria of the primary funding source from which they are sub-granted.
 Inherited Eligibility criteria can't be edited or deleted.
 However, you can add additional Eligibility criteria to sub-granted funds.
 If a sub-granted agency then sub-grants funds with additional Eligibility criteria, that sub-granted agency inherits both the original Eligibility criteria and the additional criteria added by the first sub-grantee.